WITF-TV: Local programming and initiatives

 WITF produces several local programs for the south-central Pennsylvania area, including a series on health (Transforming Health) and the annual Central PA Spelling Bee.
 Drawings for the Pennsylvania Lottery, aired statewide by a network of commercial stations, are also produced at WITF.
 WITF also produced some television programs that are aired nationally on PBS, such as Computer Chronicles (co-produced with KCSM-TV from 1983 to 1995).

+A noted fundraiser held by the station was the art auction Gallery 33, which featured selections of paintings by local artists.
+Furry artist Brian "Biohazard" Swords became known for a series of submissions featuring sexually suggestive artwork of anthropomorphic rats, eventually prompting WITF to prohibit erotically-themed pieces from being submitted to the auction in 1993.
+Swords' painting "Stay Up Late" gained renewed interest in March 2020 when—during an episode of his HBO series Last Week Tonight—comedian John Oliver declared an intent to locate and purchase the piece and make a donation to a local food bank as a commentary on the United States' lag in COVID-19 testing, suggesting that it was easier to buy a specific painting from an "unknown" artist than it was to be tested for COVID-19.
+During the April 12 episode, Oliver revealed that he had obtained the painting, and would later include it in a traveling exhibit intended to help support museums impacted by the pandemic.

 In 2018, WITF launched PA Post, a statewide news outlet; the creation of such was suggested as a potential use for funds received in the FCC spectrum auction of 2017.
 PA Post was folded into Spotlight PA, an investigative portal run by several major Pennsylvania newspapers, in 2020.

 Joining two other PBS stations, WITF helped launch the Public Media Educational Platform (which soon changed its name to the Information Equity Initiative) in 2021, with the goal of using datacasting to transmit educational programming to school students without sufficient broadband access.
 As part of the initiative, WITF has conducted pilots serving K-12 students and prison inmates.

 Technical information

 Subchannels

-WITF-TV and WPMT broadcast from a transmitter facility Middle Paxton Township.
+WITF-TV and WPMT broadcast from a transmitter facility in Middle Paxton Township.